 Therefore, SIN is nothing more than us humans bringing in the energies of duality because we believe in it as it is real, and we do it for balancing our energy.
 It is time to open up our heart and allow our belief in sin to loosen the reins on our life.
 This will help allow us to open up to healing, which in the end, allows us to feel free from sin no matter what we think that we have done.

 We took on the flesh to feel what it was like to live inside of our creations.
 It is one thing to imagine what it is like to experience something but quite another to live and feel our creations first hand.
 Just know it was us souls, and not someone outside of us, that took the divine life force energy and was able to put it into the flesh and bring it to life.

 You are the one that chose to be here at this time so make the best of it and open your heart and allow more of you to come forth as a God, and not one looking for God.

-My dear friends, there are no sins like the Church advocates.
-And, if there is no sin, then there is no purgatory, evil, or hell to fear.
+My dear friends, there are no such thing as sins like the Church advocates.
+And if there is no sin, then there is no purgatory, evil, or hell to fear.
 In fact, it is all about life, embracing it for what it really is, and what you are reflecting outside of yourself that makes you choose what you want to experience.
-So, stop being angry with yourself, stop hating, learn to forgive, self and others, and then embrace life with a purpose of learning about who you are as a God.
+So, stop being angry with yourself, stop hating, learn to forgive, especially yourself and then others, then embrace life with a purpose of learning about who you are as a God.
 Karma can stop just by learning to forgive yourself and others with meaning.